paulgreg/UniquePasswordBuilder/README.md

 So be sure to launch `npm install && gulp` the first time and each time you change JS source files.

-When ready, use `addon/build.sh` to generate the zip.
+Then, use `addon/build.sh` to generate the zip.

 ## Self-hosting the PWA